mobxjs/mobx/notes-docs.md

     -   Computed options

--   Organizing your application

-    -   Best practices

-    -   Defining data stores (mention mobx-state-tree, mobx-keystone)

 -   Reacting to observables

-    -   Understanding what MobX reacts to

     -   autorun

     -   when

     -   reaction

+    -   Understanding what MobX reacts to

 -   Debugging MobX